Cerppo/patchMiz/README.md

 ## Installation

+### Environment

+it requires node.js and uses electron and electron-packager to build.

 ### Option 1 - Down download the project and build the app

 run

+    cd src
     npm install

 to install npm packages , then